PriyankaDey18/Priyanka/index.md

 ### Awards and Honors
 - IIT Travel Grant: for SICE, Nara, Japan, 2018
-- Student Travel Grant Award of 60,000 Yen to attend for attending SICE 2018
+- Student Travel Grant Award of 60,000 Yen for attending SICE 2018

 ### Course Work
 **Control theory:** Modelling and Identification of Dynamical Systems, Control of Nonlinear Dynamical Systems, Systems Theory, Optimization Based Control of Stochastic Systems, Science of Information: Statistics and Learning, Physics and Control.